 Inspired by these possibilities, we attempted to replicate the basic effect.
 We used a split-field stimulus, with a bright (white) field on one side, a dark (black) field on the other, and a 10˚ dividing strip of intermediate grey (Figure 1a); this is similar to the third horizontal condition of Strauch et al’s Experiment 2.
 Participants placed their head in an EyeLink 1k headrest, and fixated on a central cross against a grey background for one second, followed by the split-field stimulus for a further two seconds.
 If eye position deviated by more than 1˚ from the centre of the cross, or if the participant blinked, the trial was excluded.
 Each of 17 healthy adults completed ten valid trials for each horizontal split-field condition (bright-left, bright-right), in shuffled order.

 Our main interest was in the horizontal (left-right) asymmetry, but we also added a vertical condition, in which the stimulus was split between the upper and lower fields (Figure 1b).
-Strauch and colleagues had used this as a ‘control condition’ in their second experiment, perhaps on the assumption that there would be no bias for the vertical dimension.
-In fact, they found an upper field bias that was even stronger than the bias in the horizontal trials (see Strauch et al., 2022, Supplementary Materials).
-This could potentially indicate a bias of attention toward the upper visual field (Chapin et al., 2022; Churches et al., 2017; Ciricugno et al., 2021; McCourt & Olafson, 1997; Suavansri et al., 2012).
+Strauch and colleagues had used this as a control condition in their second experiment, to confirm the absence of a correlation with the lateral greyscales bias.
+The lack of correlation was confirmed, but interestingly the pupillometry data suggested an upper field bias that was even stronger than the bias in the horizontal trials (see Strauch et al., 2022, Supplementary Materials).
+This could potentially relate to differential cortical and subcortical representation of the upper and lower visual fields (e.g. Wang & Munzos, 2018), or might indicate a bias of attention toward the upper visual field (Chapin et al., 2022; Churches et al., 2017; Ciricugno et al., 2021; McCourt & Olafson, 1997; Suavansri et al., 2012).
 In our replication, the vertical condition was included as a separate block of trials, otherwise similar to the horizontal block.

 Our analysis strategy was informed by a reanalysis of Strauch and colleagues’ (2022) data.
 Their original analysis extracted a measure of pupil constriction from each trial, which was the minimum pupil area during 2000 ms after the onset of the split-field display, expressed as a difference from the baseline pupil area.
 The difference in pupil constriction between bright-left and bright-right trials defined the pupillary constriction bias for each participant.
 We first followed this original analysis pipeline, reproducing the results reported by the original study, as shown in Table 1a.
 However, we found that larger effect sizes could be obtained by modifying the analysis, in two main ways.
 First, the raw measure of pupil size can be recorded as pupil area or as pupil diameter, which are non-linear transformations of one another, related by the formula for the area of a circle, A = (d/2)2.
 We found that the distribution of baseline pupil area was positively skewed, whilst the distribution of baseline diameter was symmetrical and normal, which gave us a reason to prefer pupil diameter as the raw measure.
 Second, the timecourse of pupil constriction in each trial is prone to chance variation, so we averaged the timecourse across trials to smooth out trial-level noise, before extracting dependent measures per condition (cf. Nuthmann & Van Der Meer, 2005; Reilly et al., 2019); see Figure 1c for an illustration.
 A modified analysis pipeline using condition-wise averaging of pupil diameter gave substantially enhanced effect sizes (Table 1b).